Steps of Bankruptcy

 Discharge of Debt

 Four to five months from the time of your filing, you could be free from a crushing debt load.
 Our firm is here to assist you throughout every step of the process; we are very familiar with the bankruptcy courts throughout the State of Oregon - we have assisted over 11,000 people with bankruptcy over our 40 years in practice.
 We know how important it is to you and your family or your business to get back on your feet and have relief from the pressure of debt.
-We can help.
+Our debt relief attorney can help with our Bend bankruptcy filing services.